This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - Chill the buttercream for 15-20 minutes if you will be piping decorations onto a dessert to make it easier.

-- If using a stand mixer, my preference is to use the paddle attachment.
+- If using a stand mixer, use the paddle attachment.
 Follow the same directions above.

 - If refrigerating for later use, store in an airtight container and refrigerate for up to one week.
 When ready to use, bring it to room temperature, add to a bowl and mix with your electric mixer or stand mixer to freshen it up before using.